MahsaBakhtiari/GrantworthyAI/README.md

 - The EIN and NAME—Identification columns were deleted because they didn't provide valuable data to our model.

 #### 2. Compiling, Training, and Evaluating the Model
+   - The model has 305 neurons, 4 layers, and reLu activation function on hidden layers and sigmoid activation function on output layer.
+Using reLu function on hidden layes is a common practice becouse it is a non linear yet fast  and doese not suffer from vanishing gradient problem and sigmoid function is a great function for returning probibility.
+I used 128 nurons per hidden layer becouse it more than multiple of the input layer and using a  number that is power of two is efficient for modern hardware.